 Salt Island!
-An Endangered Natural Treasure of Cape Ann
+A Natural Treasure of Cape Ann

 Situated just offshore from Good Harbor Beach in Gloucester, Massachusetts and connected to the mainland at low tide by a sand bar (tombolo), Salt Island embodies a spectrum of significant values – scenic, ecological, historical, economic, and recreational - to the citizens of Cape Ann and beyond.

 Salt Island is part of the natural maritime landscape for which Cape Ann has long been justly celebrated by world renowned artists such as Fitz Hugh Lane, Winslow Homer, T.S.
 Eliot, Charles Olsen, and many others.
 Tens of thousands of visitors to Good Harbor Beach enjoy its natural beauty at all seasons.
 In addition those residents of East Gloucester for whom Salt Island is a key natural element in their viewshed, will lose their wild scenic vista if the island is developed.